vistalab-technion/cs236781/_assignments/hw3.md

 Make sure to read the [getting started page]({{ site.baseurl }}{% link _assignments/getting-started.md %})
 and the [guide for using course servers]({{ site.baseurl }}{% link _assignments/hpc-servers.md %}).

+**Q**: What is the `checkpoint_file_final` for?
+**A**: You can use this to create your final submission with result images from your best-trained model.
+Just train with checkpoints enabled, and when you get results that your happy with rename the checkpoint file with `_final`.
+You don't need to submit the checkpoint files (the `main.py` script will ignore them).